SAKryukov/microtonal-fabric/README.md

 This project offers a musical keyboard of a special structure in the form of [lattice](https://en.wikipedia.org/wiki/Lattice_%28group%29) resembling computer keyboard.
 This *rank-two* structure offers certain benefits over traditional *sequentially-structured* keyboards and is especially suitable for [microtonal music](https://en.wikipedia.org/wiki/Microtonal_music).
 In its use, the keyboard is highly suggestive of the fundamental principles of music harmony.
 The tone mapping is based on the [Wicki-Hayden layout](https://en.wikipedia.org/wiki/Wicki-Hayden_note_layout), but the geometry is different: it is simpler; and its symmetry matches the symmetry of the tone system more closely.

 The software is a pure in-browser application using [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
-It continues the work at the similar keyboard (not microtonal) for Windows and .NET: [Musical Study with Isomorphic Computer Keyboard](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard).
+It continues the work at the similar keyboard (not microtonal) for Windows and .NET: *[Musical Study with Isomorphic Computer Keyboard](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard)*.

+Original publication on the present work: *[Microtonal Music Study with Chromatic Lattice Keyboard](https://www.codeproject.com/Articles/1204180/Microtonal-Music-Study-Chromatic-Lattice-Keyboard)*.

 ### Supported [Tone Systems](https://en.wikipedia.org/wiki/Musical_tuning):
 - [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) (only [presented](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) on the [chromatic-circle](https://en.wikipedia.org/wiki/Chromatic_circle) keyboard)